awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 ----------------------------------------
-GraphStorm CLIs for model inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle enterprise-level data, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
+GraphStorm CLIs for model inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to tackle large dataset, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
+In certain cases when you want to predict a few targets only and hope to obtain results quickly, e.g., less than one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.

-In certain cases when you want to predict a few targets only and hope to obtain results in short time, e.g., less than one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.
-GraphStorm provides a CLI to deploy a trained model as a SageMaker real-time inference endpoint.
-To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges and convert the subgraph and associated features into a JSON object as payload of invoke requests.
+Since version 0.5, GraphStorm offers a CLI to deploy a trained model as a SageMaker real-time inference endpoint.
+To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges and convert it and associated features into a JSON object as payload of requests.
+Below sections provide details of how to deloy an endpoint, and how to invoke it for real-time infernce.

 Prerequisites
 ..............